 by Jeffrey Pawlan, WA6KBL

-Winrad is a free amateur radio program conceived by Jeffrey Pawlan, WA6KBL, that implements many Software Defined Radio (SDR) functions which are needed for weaksignal reception including EME, troposcatter, cloudscatter, and very long distance microwave terrestrial contacts.
+Winrad is a free amateur radio program conceived by Jeffrey Pawlan, WA6KBL, and written by Alberto, I2PHD, that implements many Software Defined Radio (SDR) functions which are needed for weaksignal reception including EME, troposcatter, cloudscatter, and very long distance microwave terrestrial contacts.
 It also works well for general HF reception.

 Winrad will accept input from any Windows soundcard, from Virtual Audio Cable, or direct digital input from several SDR receivers which have appropriate drivers written for Winrad in the form of a DLL plus support files.
 These files must be installed in the Winrad progam directory in order to run.
 You must do all installation and run Winrad with Administrator privileges.

 Alberto, I2PHD wrote the code from its beginning until retiring from it in Oct, 2008.
+Jim Austin and Charles Buse helped from 2008 - 2010.
 We do not have any programmers at this time.
 If you are interested in helping, note that you will need to use the Borland/Codegear/Embarcadero IDE version 2007.
 Please contact Jeffrey Pawlan.

 If you start from the original source code and make a new program that is not part of this project, please do not call it Winrad as this name is my own creation and the program Winrad will remain on this website which I own.